 Tess Albin-Smith was sworn in as a Fort Bragg City Councilmember on December 10, 2018.
-She sits on the Finance and Administration Committee and is the City's representative on the Mendocino Council of Governments (MCOG) and the Mendocino Transit Authority (MTA).
-In addition, Tess has been appointed to four ad hoc committees: Broadband Committee, Elections System Review Committee, Public, Education and Government (PEG) Access Committee, and Visit Fort Bragg Committee.
+She serves on the Finance and Administration Committee and the Public Works and Facilities Committee.
+Tess is the City's representative on the Mendocino Council of Governments (MCOG), the Mendocino Transit Authority (MTA), and the Economic Development Financing Corporation (EDFC).
+In addition, Tess has been appointed to several ad hoc committees, including Broadband Committee, Public, Education and Government (PEG) Access Committee, and Visit Fort Bragg Committee.
 Tess's term will expire in December 2022.

 Tess Albin-Smith was born and raised in San Francisco, CA, where she attended Lowell High and SF City College.
 She has a BS in Renewable Natural Resources, and an MS in Range Management, both from UC Davis.
 Tess worked as a biologist and forester for the state for a total of 32 years, starting at the Dept. of Fish and Game, moving to State Water Resources Control Board, and in 1979 joined the Department of Forestry and Fire Protection (CDF) as one of their first 2 female foresters, working in reforestation and prescribed burning programs.
 Tess became a CDF peace officer in 1993.